chen23/f5-example-vpn-automation/README.md

 SSL VPN will be configured to use client certificate authentication (mutual TLS) and use certificates from HashiCorp Vault.

-You will connect using the F5 VPN CLI client (Linux/Raspberry Pi) to verify connectivity.
+You will connect using the F5 VPN CLI client (Linux/Raspberry Pi) to verify connectivity (using split-tunnel).

 ## Provision Infrastructure